project-oak/oak/rfcs/1440_generic_planner_node.md

 data to test that the nodes were created as expected.

 The next step would be to extend the planner node to support per-label dynamic node creation.
-This could be used to implement an alternative version of the private database example as a proof of concept for per-user node creation and gRPC invocation routing.
+This will be used to implement an alternative version of the private database example as a proof of concept for per-user node creation and gRPC invocation routing.